MerrimanInd/drawpyo/docs/usage/objects.md

 There are infinite permutations of object formatting and styling available.
 There are some higher order attributes that set the template for the object.
 What lower order styling attributes may or may not apply in combination.
 Then there are attributes like size and text formatting that apply in all cases.
 These interactions are difficult to predict in drawpyo alone so a good way to get familiar with all of the possible options and types of customizations is just to play with the Draw.io app directly to design formatting to your taste.

 Almost all styling attributes are optional (and drawpyo adds the non-optional ones automatically).
 If an attribute is unset or set to None then it won't be included in the file output.
 This will set that specific styling behavior to a default mode.

+### Text Styling

+The styling within an object is contained inside of a `TextFormat` object.
+All styling parameters can be accessed at the attribute `Object.text_format`, which contains a `TextFormat` object.

+For more information about styling text, see [Formatting Text](/drawpyo/usage/text_format) for mor information.

 ### BaseStyle and Shape